camenduru/text2video-zero-colab/README.md

 You must select one pose sequence shown on the right, or use the examples <br />
 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/camenduru/text2video-zero-colab/blob/main/text2video_pose.ipynb) text2video_pose This one works with Free T4 🥳 <br />

+Video Instruct Pix2Pix <br />
+Description: For performance purposes, our current preview release supports any input videos but caps output videos to no longer than 15 seconds and the input videos are scaled down before processing.
+For faster inference you can choose lower output frames per seconds from Advanced Options. <br />
 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/camenduru/text2video-zero-colab/blob/main/pix2pix_video.ipynb) pix2pix_video This one works with Free T4 🥳 <br />

 Text and Canny-Edge Conditional Video Generation <br />